regcomp(3p) - phpMan

 elements of pmatch do not correspond to subexpressions in pattern.
 The

-application writer should note that there is probably no reason for
+application developer should note that there is probably no reason for

 The REG_NEWLINE flag supports a use of RE matching that is needed in